 1. Pick Your Tree

-Here are 27 trees that are amazing from extracting sap from:
+Here are 27 trees that are amazing for extracting sap from:

 - Sugar Maple trees